The Return of Zerubbabel

 2. Numbered by Sheshbazzar the prince of Judah

 2. NOTE: Sheshbazzar is certainly another name for Zerubbabel.
-He is called Sheshbazzar, an name meaning joy in tribulation, by the Persians.
+He is called Sheshbazzar, a name meaning joy in tribulation, by the Persians.
 However, his own people called him Zerubbabel, which means a stranger in Babylon.
 Their common identity is seen in the following facts:

-2. They both led the first return from captivity (Ezra 1:11 with Ezra 2:2)
+2. They both led the first return from captivity (cp.
+Ezra 1:11 with Ezra 2:2).

-3. They were both the governor of Judah (Ezra 5:14 with Haggai 1:14)
+3. They were both the governor of Judah (cp.
+Ezra 5:14 with Haggai 1:14).

-4. They both laid the foundation of the temple (Ezra 5:16 with Zechariah 4:9)
+4. They both laid the temple foundation (cp.
+Ezra 5:16 with Zechariah 4:9).

 3. The Inventory of the Vessels (Ezra 1:9-11)